 Earned Revenue HelpEarned revenue represents income generated in direct exchange for a product or service.Earned income includes income from government contracts.

 Private fundraising has to make up the gap, and in these difficult economic times, there is no certainty that our efforts to increase those fundraising dollars will be successful.
 We have a strong track record, but balancing our budget from year to year is getting increasingly difficult.
-Today, even though unemployment is at an all time high, we are faced with raising salary levels to attract the appropriate level of staff to work with a difficult population and respond to the myriad and complex reporting requirements.
-Salaries alone are over $3million in this year’s budget and the cost of benefits continues to skyrocket.
+Salaries alone are over $3 million in this year’s budget and the cost of benefits continues to skyrocket.
+This, coupled with operating costs, make for a challenging financial balancing act.
+Columbus House must constantly seek to provide superior financial management through staff and board oversight to deal with these challenges.

 A strong community not only meets its members’ basic needs but also works to create long-term solutions to their problems.
 Provide people with affordable housing, enough to eat and access to affordable health care and you enable them to envision a better future for themselves.